Building and fire safety glossary

 The Building Safety Fund is a government fund, designed to cover some of the costs of replacing cladding.
 Building owners, such as L&Q, can apply for this fund.

 To date, there have been three funds made available by the government.
-The first two were for the removal of ACM used on high-rise buildings (with the two funds only available to private building owners).
+The first two were for removing ACM used on high-rise buildings (with the two funds only available to private building owners).

-The current fund of £1bn is for the removal of non-ACM cladding from high-rise buildings, though the industry believes the cost of the work will far exceed that amount.
+The current fund of £1bn is for removing non-ACM cladding from high-rise buildings, though the industry believes the cost will far exceed that amount.

-The fund will not cover any safety issues other than the replacement of cladding, for example, the incorrect installation of cavity barriers (barriers used to restrict the movement of fire and smoke within a building) and several criteria need to be met for an application to be submitted.
+The fund will not cover any safety issues other than the replacement of cladding, for example, the incorrect installation of cavity barriers (barriers used to restrict the movement of fire and smoke within a building) – and several criteria must be met for an application to be submitted.

 Building safety inspection

-A Building safety inspection will result in a fire engineer, or Chartered Building Surveyor’s, report which confirms whether your building meets the new building safety guidelines, or will tell us what work we need to do if it doesn’t.
+A building safety inspection will result in a Fire Engineer’s or Chartered Building Surveyor’s report which confirms whether a building meets the new building safety guidelines or what works needs doing if it doesn’t.

-You may also hear these inspections referred to as ‘consolidated advice note inspections’.
+You may also hear these inspections called ‘consolidated advice note inspections’.

-These inspections are different from the EWS1 form, which only exists to provide a fire safety rating for mortgage providers that helps them decide whether to lend or not.
+These inspections are different to the EWS1 form, which only exists to provide a fire safety rating for mortgage providers that helps them decide whether to lend or not.

 Building safety programme

-The Building Safety Programme is our plan to inspect L&Q's buildings and make sure that they meet current building safety guidelines.
+The Building Safety Programme is our plan to inspect L&Q's buildings and ensure they meet current building safety guidelines.

-This programme will involve investigations into the materials used in the construction of our buildings and the delivery of remedial works where needed to make sure our homes are safe.
+This programme will involve investigations into the materials used in the construction of our buildings and the delivery of remedial works where needed to ensure our homes are safe.

-Once these are complete, or if no work is needed, an EWS1 form can then be provided.
+Once these are complete, or if no work is needed, an EWS1 form can be provided.

 Building Safety Regulator